zlana10/demo-micro-profile/distributed-tracing-spring-cloud-jaeger/README.md

 --server.port=1081
 ```

-To access OpenAPI add "/swagger-ui.html" into the path
+To access OpenAPI add `/swagger-ui.html` into the path

 To access OpenTracing using `localhost:16686/`

+To access Health Check add `actuator/health` into the path

+To access Metrics add `actuator/metrics` into the path